 If an entrant has been a pupil of the Adjudicator in the year prior to the Festival or is well-known to the Adjudicator, they should contact the Section Administrator before entering.

 Download a copy of the 2023 String Syllabus

 Please click on the link below to apply.
 The first time that you use the new entry system, you will need to register.

 To see videos from 2021, 2019 and 2018 competitions, click the ‘read more’ link below.Read more

 The video below contains extracts from the prize-winning performances of the 2021 online competition.

-The video above shows performances from the 2019 D’Addario String Prize Competition together with interviews with the adjudicator, Hilary Sturt, and Markus Lawrenson from D’Addario.
+The video below shows performances from the 2019 D’Addario String Prize Competition together with interviews with the adjudicator, Hilary Sturt, and Markus Lawrenson from D’Addario.